March 28, 20264 min read

 Add these as a starting point and expand as you encounter new misrecognitions in your daily workflow.

-• 25 custom terms — covers your primary tech stack and project vocabulary
+• 25 terms covers your main tech stack and project names

 Related: Personal Dictionary Feature, Code Mode, Getting Started Guide.
 See pricing and all features.